alexharri/website/posts/encoding-declension.md

 </tbody>
 </table>}

 The error rate here is 2.9%.
-If we extrapolate that 2.9% error rate across the 5,833 people not covered by DIM data we get 170 wrong results.
+If we extrapolate that 2.9% error rate across the 5,833 people holding names without declension data available we get 170 wrong results.
 Dividing 170 wrong results by the 363,314 people holding names in the approved list of Icelandic names gives us an error rate of 0.046%.

 ## Regularity and comprehensiveness